Presenter: Sandra R. Holtzman, MS, CCC-SLP, COM, QOM

 This course presents an overview of the specialty area of Orofacial Myology and its relationship to the field of Speech-language Pathology.
 Enter the world of Orofacial Myology with Sandra R. Holtzman who for most of her career has been providing Orofacial Myology training to SLPs, dentists and medical professionals.

-Sandra presents essential and invaluable information to help you maximize your pediatric and adult clients from “Basics to Habituation.”
-You will learn which barriers interfere with successful treatment and receive instruction for improving your clients’ lingual, labial and mandibular coordination skills.
+Learn essential and invaluable information to help you maximize your pediatric and adult clients from “Basics to Habituation.”
+Participants will learn which barriers interfere with successful treatment and receive instruction for improving your client's lingual, labial and mandibular coordination skills.

-Covered are the procedures involved in examining various orofacial structures and functions.
-You will also learn a detailed sequence from start to finish of the oral preparatory phase of the swallow.
+Discussed are the procedures involved in examining various orofacial structures and functions.
+Participants will also learn a detailed sequence from start to finish of the oral preparatory phase of the swallow.

 Course is offered for 0.25 ASHA CEUs – 2.5 Contact Hours.

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 The presenter is the author of the text, "Orofacial Myology: From Basics to Habituation" for which she receives royalties on its sale.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

 "Learning the correct positions of tongue, teeth, lips.
 I liked the visuals and videos to support the narration."
 A.B.
 (Jan.
 2023)